Twins top Brewers 2-0 with strong Albers start, Donaldson HR

+MINNEAPOLIS (AP) — The start ended a little earlier than Andrew Albers would’ve liked, but the outcome was well worth the wait — a mere eight years between wins with Minnesota.

-MINNEAPOLIS (AP) — Josh Donaldson’s two-run home run in the first inning for Minnesota stood up for well-traveled starter Andrew Albers, and the Twins beat the Milwaukee Brewers 2-0 on Friday.
+Josh Donaldson’s two-run home run in the first inning stood up for the well-traveled Albers, and the Twins beat the Milwaukee Brewers 2-0 on Friday.

 Albers (1-0) threw 5 1/3 scoreless innings in his first major league start in four seasons, limiting the first-place Brewers to three hits and one walk.

-The 35-year-old Canadian left-hander was promoted last week from Triple-A as yet another reinforcement for a depleted Twins pitching staff after three years in Japan.
+“Played in a lot of different ballparks, gotten to take the mound a lot of different places.
+It was fun to come back here,” said the 35-year-old Albers, a Canadian left-hander who spent three seasons in Japan from 2018-20.

 The Brewers, whose NL Central lead over Cincinnati was shaved to 7 1/2 games, had their baseball-best road record fall to 42-22.

+After going the college route at Kentucky and being drafted by San Diego in 2008, Albers made his major league debut in 2013 with 10 starts for the Twins.
+He reappeared in their uniform in 2016, after stints in Korea, independent ball and other minor league clubs.

+According to Twins research, his span of eight years and 15 days between wins in a Twins uniform is the sixth-longest in franchise history.

-Brewers starter Eric Lauer (4-5) needed 102 pitches for 4 2/3 innings, surrendering six hits and two walks.
-He had two of his six strikeouts with the bases loaded in the second inning, but the two-out line drive into the left field bleachers for Donaldson’s 20th homer loomed over the rest of the night.
+Brewers starter Eric Lauer (4-5) needed a season-high 102 pitches for 4 2/3 innings, surrendering six hits and two walks.
+He had two of his six strikeouts with the bases loaded in the second inning, but the two-out line drive into the left field bleachers for Donaldson’s 20th homer loomed large.

 Relievers Jorge Alcala, Danny Coulombe and Tyler Duffey picked up where Albers left off, with four of their eight outs by strikeout.
 When Duffey got Avisaíl García looking at a curveball to end the eighth with one runner on, García argued the call by home plate umpire Brian Gorman and was ejected.
 Alex Colomé pitched a perfect ninth for his eighth save, striking out two.